DennisSchwartz/allele-frequencies/README.md

 ## Support

-If you have any problem or suggestion please open an issue [here](https://github.com/DennisSchwartz/allele-freq/issues).
+If you have any problem or suggestions please open an issue [here](https://github.com/DennisSchwartz/allele-frequencies/issues).

 ## License